Investigators looking at whether Kushner business talks affected U.S. policy: NBC News

 After the collapse of talks between Qatar and the Kushner Companies, the White House strongly backed a blockade against Qatar by Saudi Arabia and the UAE, which accused Qatar of backing terrorism.
 Kushner has played a major role in Middle East policy.

 The Washington Post reported earlier this week that officials from the UAE, China, Israel and Mexico have talked privately about ways to manipulate Kushner using his business arrangements, financial difficulties and lack of foreign policy experience.
-The Post report quoted unnamed U.S. officials familiar with intelligence reports on the issue. [nL2N1QI066]
+The Post report quoted unnamed U.S. officials familiar with intelligence reports on the issue.

 Kushner has lost his access to top-secret U.S. intelligence information in recent weeks because of his inability to obtain a security clearance at that level.

-Reporting by David Alexander and Karen Freifeld; Editing by Jonathan Oatis
+Reporting by David Alexander, Karen Freifeld and Mary Milliken; Editing by Jonathan Oatis